30 Classic Comfort Foods From Your Childhood Everyone Loves

 Is there anything more satisfying than a warm dish of chicken pot pie?
 This dish is the ultimate comfort food—you'd never even know it was packed with nutritious veggies.

 Meatloaf graced plenty of dinner tables back in the day, but it's fallen out of favor as of late.
 There's no reason you can't bring it back, though!
-This recipe uses milk-soaked bread, rather than breadcrumbs, for an extra-moist meal every time.
+This recipe uses milk-soaked bread instead of breadcrumbs for an extra-moist meal every time.

-You don't have to be Southern to enjoy deviled eggs with your at-home brunch.
-There are so many ways to spice this dish up, too—have you ever had deviled eggs with blue cheese or sriracha?
+You don't have to be southern to enjoy deviled eggs with your at-home brunch.
+There are so many ways to level up this dish, too—have you ever had deviled eggs with blue cheese or sriracha?

 A restaurant classic, baked ziti is pretty simple to make at home, too.
-Putting your pasta in the oven will give it an extra-special touch, and who isn't looking to spice things up a bit during quarantine?
+Putting your pasta in the oven will give it an extra-special touch, and who isn't looking to spice things up a bit after a year of quarantine?

 Blueberry Peach Cobbler

 Why have cobblers fallen to the wayside?
 This dessert is so delicious, it's deserving of a comeback.
 Even if you can't have an outdoor picnic right now, you can still serve this tasty dessert at home.

 Cheese balls might bring family holidays to mind, and that's not a bad thing!
 Go ahead and remember the simpler days with this easy recipe.